shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 ### **My Role as a Developer** 🎋

-As a developer, I am responsible for delivering a fine-tuned **LLaMA 3.2 3B** model that aligns with the defined **Key Performance Indicator (KPI)** objectives and ensures exceptional performance for Kannada-speaking users.
+As a developer, I am responsible for delivering a Instruction fine-tuned **LLaMA 3.2 3B** model that aligns with the defined **Key Performance Indicator (KPI)** objectives and ensures exceptional performance for Kannada-speaking users.

 - I will **instruct fine-tune** the model using the high-quality **Kannada dataset** from **Hugging Face** (`charanhu/kannada-instruct-dataset-390k`).